 School vs. Homeschool

-Some teachers and parents don’t like homeschool and some homeschoolers don’t like school.
+Some teachers and parents don’t like the idea of homeschooling, and some homeschoolers don’t like public or private schools.
 I just want to be clear up front that I love both!
 In fact, I am still torn over whether Luke will go to kindergarten or continue at home for K. There are so many pros to sending your child to school and so many pros to homeschooling.
 I worked at a preschool throughout college, I have 7+ years experience in K-5 public school classrooms, and now I’ve homeschooled my own two children for 2+ years.
 While both school and homeschool have their flaws at times, I see nothing wrong with either choice.
 Whether you send your child to school or you choose to home preschool or homeschool needs to be based on your particular situation — your family, your children, and your needs and wants.
-It’s not a decision you can make based off of what someone else is doing, because if you do, it’s very likely to not work for YOU and your family.
+It’s not a decision you can make based off of what someone else is doing, because if you do, it’s very likely not going to work for YOU and your family.

 Why preschool at home?

 I home preschool for lots of reasons, but here are a few of the most important ones to me:

 - I know my children better than anyone, so it’s easy for me to feed their interests, work on their weaknesses, and challenge them while keeping their frustration levels in mind.
 It’s also a lot easier to teach when your class size is small, and for me, it’s 2.
 I have to say I do a heck of a lot better job with my 2 children than I did when I was a teacher with 30 kids in a classroom.

 - I’m not an attachment parent to the book, but I do have a lot of the same ideals.
 My husband and I have done a lot of babywearing, co-sleeping, and cloth diapering over the past years, and we’ve loved it.
 Home preschooling just seemed an extended way to bond with my children and I hope that we are creating special memories that will stay with them forever.